 Congress acknowledged this growing weather issue and the shortcomings of traditional flood relief programs in 1968 and passed the National Flood Insurance Act, a federally backed program managed by the Federal Emergency Management Administration (FEMA).
 Today, the NFIP program provides separate flood insurance to U.S. property owners.
 Virginia's Flood Risk Information System (VFRIS) strives to develop accurate maps of flood hazard zones and improve floodplain management.
 You can use their handy map tool to locate and see if your property is within the Special Flood Hazard Area.

-So don't wait.
-Virginia flood maps have recently changed and your property could be at risk even if it's not in an identified flood zone.
-Contact your independent agent and discuss your risk annually.
+Virginia flood maps have also recently changed, and your property could be at risk even if it's not in an identified flood zone.
+It's a good idea to contact your independent agent and discuss your risk annually.